Airalo Logo with journal and phone

 In Qatar

 So I used my first Airalo eSIM in Qatar.
 I paid for and downloaded it a couple of days before we arrived.
-As soon as we got to the airport, I could connect to the wifi and “active” my SIM.
+As soon as we got to the airport, I could connect to the wifi and “activate” my SIM.
 The instructions were super easy and just involved tapping a few buttons in the settings app.
 I was blown away by how fast everything was.

 In South Africa